Fracking for shale gas is due to start at a site in Lancashire, since being given the go-ahead by the government back in 2016.

 Some people are worried about fracking because they think it's too dangerous.

-Water companies have warned that drinking water could be contaminated with methane gas and chemicals.
+Water companies have said that drinking water could be contaminated with methane gas and chemicals.

-There is also the concern that fracking can trigger minor earthquakes.
+There is also a concern that fracking can trigger minor earthquakes.

 It's thought two small earthquakes of 1.5 and 2.2 magnitude in the Blackpool area in 2011 were caused by fracking - but this hasn't been proven.